 - Jan.
 21, 2015 Returning CDBG Applicants from 8 – 10 a.m.

 - Jan.
 21, 2015 First Time Applicants from 10 a.m. – 12 p.m.

 - Jan.
 22, 2015 Returning CDBG Applicants from 8 – 10 a.m.

 - Jan.
 22, 2015 ESG Applicants Mandatory from 2 – 4 p.m.

 For more information on Technical Assistance Meetings, please see the HUD Application Manual.

 After the submission deadline, PRNS staff reviews all applications for applicant and project eligibility.
 Applicants are sent a letter of explanation if the application is ineligible for CDBG funding.
 All eligible applications are made available to the Community Development Recommending Board (CDRB) members.
-The CDRB is a citizen board appointed by Mayor and City Council.
-The CDRB reviews the applications and listens to oral presentations (usually in January and early February) in order to assist with funding recommendations, which are provided to Mayor and City Council for final approval at a City Council meeting.
+The CDRB is a thirteen (13) member citizen board appointed by Mayor and City Council.
+The CDRB review the applications and listen to oral presentations (usually in February and early March) in order to assist with funding recommendations, which are provided to Mayor and City Council for final approval at a City Council meeting.
 The City Council makes the final decision on CDBG project allocations, typically in April.
-The CDBG grant funding year runs July 1 through June 30.
+The CDBG grant funding year runs July 1st through June 30th.

-Informal notices of application availability are mailed and/or e-mailed to individuals and organizations who have requested to be on the CDBG mailing list.
-Call (702) 229-4912 or e-mail Shawn Bolster to request to be added to the mail list.
-Formal Notice of the Availability of Funds and release of applications is published in the Las Vegas Review-Journal.
+Informal notices of application availability are emailed to individuals and organizations who have requested to be on the Grant release emailing list.
+Call (702) 229-4912 or email Shawn Bolster to request to be added to the notification list.
+Formal Notice of the Availability of Funds and release of applications is published in the Las Vegas Review Journal.